There’s a load of content out there on SEO – guides, articles, courses, videos, scams, people yelling about it on online forums, etc…

 Paper document files have often administrative metadata that help manage documents.
 This might include:

-- letter for files organized alphabetically,
+- letter for files organised alphabetically,

 - access control information (“classified” for instance),